AshishSharma303/ACI-attdemo/ACI-AKS-VirtualNodes/readme.md

 # ACI-AKS-VirtualNode
 Artefacts hosted in this repo are for the ACI integration with AKS.
----

 ## Prerequisites
 ---

-variables inputs for the POC
+Define the variables inputs for the POC, these
 ```
 $rg="kube-aks-rg01"
 $vnetname="kube-vnet01"